 |---|---|---|

-758 root domains use advanced AI terminology — technical jargon that would have been meaningless to domain registrants three years ago.
+335 root domains use this advanced AI terminology — technical jargon that would have been meaningless to domain registrants three years ago.

-The presence of 758 domains using advanced AI terminology — alignment, guardrails, hallucination, embeddings — demonstrates that the .ai registrant base has become increasingly technically sophisticated.
-These aren't speculators grabbing catchy words; they're practitioners registering domains that map to specific technical capabilities and problems.
-When someone registers alignmentlab.ai or guardrailengine.ai, they know exactly what they're building.
+The presence of 335 domains using advanced AI terminology — synthetic data, alignment, reasoning, guardrails — suggests the .ai registrant base has become more technically sophisticated.
+These read less like speculators grabbing catchy words and more like practitioners registering domains that map to specific technical capabilities and problems.
+When someone registers alignmentlab.ai or guardrailengine.ai, they likely know exactly what they're building.

 The Gold Rush: From Startup Signaling to Industry Standard